 Balu was struck by the transformational power of creativity and physical expression to make major paradigm shifts.
 She has been guided by a diverse group of mentors.
 She studied with a Jungian analyst and received invaluable input around issues of the feminine psyche.
 She has more recently been led by Spiritual mentors and teachers of Jewish Mysticism.
 This opened the way to discovering that, “Through my dance teaching I was tapping into the Kabbalistic blueprint, deeply ingrained in my roots”.
 Balu is committed to creating a sustainable methodology as a practice to live and teach by.
 Balu currently works with movement as a therapeutic medium with clients at an eating disorders unit, as well as running on-going classes and ‘Beloved of the Soul’, ‘Art of Connection’ workshops.

 She anchors her teaching in the weaving together of spiritual wisdom and dance practice.
 She has spent the last year engaging with the Khayelitsha Township as part of a dynamic team working on youth empowerment, transforming gangsterism and general enrichment of the community.
 Her movement inspired clothing range is sold in Big Blue stores nationwide as well as in her ‘Balu Legacy’ shop and café in Cape Town.
 Balu won two Western Cape Cultural Affairs Awards in 2016 for ‘Best Contribution to Cultural Activities’ and ‘Outstanding Achievement of Women in Arts and Culture’.

 Dr Mamphela Ramphele

-Patron and Lecturer in South African Heritage/legacy, story-telling, leadership
+Patron (and former Lecturer in South African Heritage/legacy, story-telling, leadership)

 Dr Mamphela Aletta Ramphele has been a student activist, medical doctor, community development activist, researcher, university executive, global public servant and is now an active citizen in both the public and private sectors.